sahomelabs/jstotalrecall/README.md

 E. Driver's Ed
 Make a variable that holds a person's age; be semantic Write code that will print out "Here are the keys!", if the age is 16 years or older, or, if the age is younger than 16, a message should print "Sorry, you're too young."

+II.
+Loops
+Remember: USE letwhen you initialize your for loops!

+This is GOOD: for(let i = 0; i < 100; i++)

+This is NO GOOD: for(i = 0; i < 100; i++)

+A. The basics
+Write a loop that will print out all the numbers from 0 to 10, inclusive Write a loop that will print out all the numbers from 10 up to and including 400 Write a loop that will print out every third number starting with 12 and going no higher than 4000